Burning mouth syndrome probably represents a number of different conditions with different causes but a common symptom.

 Other disorders that can cause mouth pain include

 Vitamin B12 deficiency Overview of Vitamins Vitamins are a vital part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most vitamins.
-A safe... read more or iron deficiency Iron Deficiency Iron deficiency is a common cause of anemia, a condition in which the number of red blood cells is low.
-Iron deficiency usually results from loss of blood in adults (including bleeding from... read more
+A safe... read more or folate deficiency Folate Deficiency Folate deficiency is common.
+Because the body stores only a small amount of folate, a diet lacking in folate leads to a deficiency within a few months.
+Not eating enough raw leafy vegetables... read more

 Symptoms of Burning Mouth Syndrome